yistLin/prove-it/_posts/2019-07-13-prove-that-blood-is-for-redemption-to-deal-with-sins-and-purchase-church.md

 ---

 When the soldier pierced Jesus' side, there came out blood and water.
-And the blood is shed for for redemption.
+And the blood is shed for redemption.

 First, we have to know that the redemption is through the blood.